Read reviews on the go.

 2. Consumer camcorders - Come with Hard disk and Mini-DV based storage options, better optics than pocket camcorders albeit a lot more expensive.
 Good for home use and casual photography.

-We've taken into account expert camcorder reviews of 2013 to get you a list of the best rated camcorders of 2013 that take into account the instrumental factors mentioned in this article.
+We've taken into account expert video camcorder reviews of 2013 to get you a list of the best top rated camcorders that take into account the instrumental factors mentioned in this article.